kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 The distance between adjacent columns is `1/8`, the `smallestReplicaFraction`.
 The window is two columns wide, or `2/8 = 1/4`, the `largestReplicaFraction`.
 Decode=2 maps to step 5 and defines the window.
 Prefill is at step 6, so it may advance to step 7 but no further until Decode advances.
 The window is then recalculated.

 This moving window is the fractional-lockstep guarantee.
-Roles can move by different replica counts, and their API updates are not atomic.
-Readiness, surge, and availability limits may make the executable part of the window smaller.
-To keep a zero-surge rollout moving, the controller may sometimes drain one old role beyond the normal old-side window, but that drain must still stay above the role's availability floor. `MaxSurge` and `MaxUnavailable` are enforced independently for each role.
+Roles can move by different replica counts, and they do not have to occupy the same fractional step.
+A planner step starting inside the window remains inside it.
+If observed state is already outside the window, the planner does not reverse applied work; it stops the leading roles and lets lagging roles catch up.
+Per-role limits can trim different parts of a candidate step, so the planner reapplies the window after those limits rather than cancelling every drain when one role cannot move.

+The planner also applies readiness-based limits before returning the step.
+If no mutation is currently safe, the controller waits for observed state to change. `MaxSurge` and `MaxUnavailable` are enforced independently for each role.
 They do not provide an atomic availability guarantee across roles.

 #### Issued work and available capacity